The Night Climbers of Oxford: Political activism

 During May 2018, traffic cones began to litter the exterior walls of the Radcliffe Camera.
 The Night Climbers of Oxford claimed responsibility through anonymous Oxfess Facebook submissions.
-The Traffic Cones were detailed with humorous content, supposedly designed to put students in a 'light-hearted' frame of mind.
-During Oxford's pride week the traffic cones were decorated with Rainbow flags, showing the secret society's clear support for the movement.
+The cones were detailed with humorous content, supposedly designed to put students in a 'light-hearted' frame of mind.
+During Oxford's pride week the traffic cones were decorated with rainbow flags, showing the secret society's clear support for the movement.
 Other key political issues that are often pursued by the Night Climbers is that of inequality, elitism, and the homeless epidemic in Oxford.

 Trespassing and controversy

 In April 2017, Merton Street was shut and fire tenders were called after several Corpus Christi College students climbed onto the roof, following a 'Bop'.
-All but one all of the students escaped from the porters, while one had to be rescued by the fire service.
+All but one of the students escaped from the porters, while one had to be rescued by the fire service.
 Eyewitness reports indicate the students crawled along a first-floor gutter in order to reach the slate roof of the main Quad.
 It is unclear how the students reached the gutter, but they were quickly spotted by porters and a Junior Dean.

-Upon speaking with the Cherwell student newspaper, David Bray, Fire Protection and Business Safety Manager for Oxfordshire Fire and Rescue Service, released a statement saying: "They had placed themselves at great danger, considering that they were over four storeys above street level, and the slightest slip may have had disastrous consequences, which could have, at best, involved life-changing injuries."
+Speaking to the Cherwell student newspaper, David Bray, Fire Protection and Business Safety Manager for Oxfordshire Fire and Rescue Service, released a statement saying: "They had placed themselves at great danger, considering that they were over four storeys above street level, and the slightest slip may have had disastrous consequences, which could have, at best, involved life-changing injuries."

-In an email to JCR members, seen by Cherwell, the Dean of Corpus Christi, Dr David Russell, described climbing on college buildings as “extraordinarily dangerous”, noting the “seriousness” of the ban on climbing and concluding that the ground was "unforgiving.”
+In an email to JCR members, seen by Cherwell, the Dean of Corpus Christi, Dr David Russell, described climbing on college buildings as "extraordinarily dangerous", noting the "seriousness" of the ban on climbing and concluding that the ground was "unforgiving."

-In January 2017, Christ Church students were issued with a safety warning after roof alarms were triggered by a night- climbing incident.
-The Night Climbers of Oxford confirmed to the Cherwell student newspaper, that two of their members had scaled Christ Church within the same time frame, coinciding with the incident.
-Professor Geraldine Johnson, the college’s junior censor, warned students to “make sure you don’t let anyone use your windows to access either the scaffolding or roof areas of the College.”
-The Night Climbers informed Cherwell that Christ Church was the easiest college to "both climb and infiltrate", due to the many obscure entrances on the grounds.
+In January 2017, Christ Church students were issued with a safety warning after roof alarms were triggered by a night-climbing incident.
+The Night Climbers of Oxford confirmed to the Cherwell student newspaper that two of their members had scaled Christ Church within the same time frame, coinciding with the incident.
+Professor Geraldine Johnson, the college's junior censor, warned students to "make sure you don't let anyone use your windows to access either the scaffolding or roof areas of the College."
+The Night Climbers informed Cherwell that Christ Church was the easiest college to "both climb and infiltrate", because of the many obscure entrances on the grounds.
 College authorities expressed their concerns, highlighting the dangers of climbing on college buildings, despite not condemning the act of night climbing itself.

 Popular culture

-In more recent years, guides, books, plays and films have depicted the night-climbing/roof-climbing culture within Oxford.
+In more recent years, guides, books, photographic projects, plays and films have depicted the night-climbing/roof-climbing culture within Oxford.
 They are as follows: